johansneirap/revius-api/README.md

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
+1. Create a new feature/fix branch
+2. Make sure your branch is always being rebased by main
-3. Make your changes.
+3. Make your changes
-4. Commit your changes (`git commit -m 'Add some feature'`).
+4. Commit your changes
-5. Push to the branch (`git push origin feature/your-feature`).
+5. Push changes to your branch
-6. Open a pull request.
+6. Open a Pull Request
+7. Once the changes are revised, merge it using only rebase strategy

 ## License